solidkraft/solidkraft.github.io/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 ## In Summary

 This pattern of using a Data Model as a source of truth is extremely common in professional JavaScript programming.
-You'll see it again later at Turing.
+You'll see it again later at SolidKraft Academy.
 As you work on your current project, remember to ask yourself 'What is my Data Model', and 'How do my user interactions affect my Data Model'.
 If you can get the hang of this concept, you'll be set up for future success.